SLVUSD BOARD BRIEFING

 |

-2022-23 BOARD MEETINGS
+2023-24 SCHOOL BOARD MEETINGS REMAINING

 Please be aware that the Board of Trustees can add Special Board Meetings and / or Board Workshops as needed.
 If this occurs, the agenda would be posted in accordance with the Brown Act requirements.